Whistling heron: Feeding

-Reproduction
+Breeding

 In a courtship display, the birds fly back and forth and glide in circles.
 A captive pair displayed by raising their plumes.

 This species nests alone, unlike most herons, which nest in colonies.
 It may nest in mature trees such as araucarias or exotic trees.
 One nest in Argentina was loosely built of sticks about 4m up in a eucalyptus.
 The eggs are pale blue and speckled, about 4.7 × 3.6 cm, and the normal clutch is three or four.
 Incubation lasts about 28 days, and young fledge 42 days after hatching.
 Egg survival has been measured at 28% and nestling survival at 40%; storms that destroy nests are an important cause of losses.
 Based on observations of family groups, only two young normally fledge.
 Unlike most heron species, whistling herons care for young after leaving the nest; juveniles beg for food by hissing with their wings drooped.